-Suppose you want to serve with a glaze and mix the ingredients above and heat to incorporate it completely.
-Mix in hot water to get the consistency you prefer and serve like a gravy.
+Suppose you want to serve with a glaze, mix the ingredients above, and heat to incorporate it completely.
+Mix in hot water to get the consistency you prefer and serve as gravy.

 Other ways to prepare Pork Loin

-There are many notes on how to smoke a pork loin on pellet grill and below we have listed three suggetions.
-In the future we will cover each recipe in detail but here is a summary of each.
+There are many notes on how to smoke a pork loin on a pellet grill, and below we have listed three suggestions.
+In the future, we will cover each recipe in detail, but here is a summary of each.

 Roasted pork loin on a Traeger pellet grill is a great way to prepare a pork loin roast.
 You can lightly season your pork loin with pepper, garlic, smoked paprika, and then place it in your pellet grill.
 Cook in your grill at 325 degrees for 20 minutes per pound or until the internal temperature is 140 degrees, then rested for 10 minutes.

-Stuffed pork loin roast is another classic way to prepare you pork loin.
-Fillet your pork loin so you can lay it out flat and cover with a layer of stuffing.
-Roll you pork like a cinnamon roll and tie it with cooking friendly string.
+Stuffed pork loin roast is another classic way to prepare your pork loin.
+Fillet your pork loin so you can lay it out flat and cover it with a layer of stuffing.
+Roll your pork like a cinnamon roll and tie it with cooking-friendly string.
 Cook your pork loin roast in the Traeger pellet grill at 325 degrees for 20 minutes per pound, including the stuffing weight.
 Because of the stuffing, you want to have a finished temperature of 150 degrees but don’t go over, or it will dry out.

 Tips for smoking pork loin in a pellet smoker

-- Since pork loin is a much leaner cut of meat compared to pork tenderloin, you need to prepare it differently, so it doesn’t dry out during the cooking process.
+- Since pork loin is a much leaner meat cut than pork tenderloin, you need to prepare it differently to not dry out during the cooking process.
 If you place the pork loin in a marinade for a couple of hours before cooking it, it will keep the meat from drying out.
 You can also use an injector to add flavor and moisture to the pork loin.